 The Corporation has elected to account for short-term leases and leases of low-value assets using the practical expedients.
 Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognized as an expense in profit or loss on a straight-line basis over the lease term.
-On the statement of financial position, right-of-use assets have been included in property and equipment and lease liabilities have been included in trade and other payables.
+On the statement of financial position, right-of-use assets have been included in property, plant and equipment.